Hinduism in Malta: Ethnicity

 107 African and 51 Arab Hindus.

 Community life

 A first floor flat is used as a temporary Hindu meeting point that is known as the Maltese-Indian Community Centre.

 Hindus in Malta privately celebrate Diwali, Holi, Onam, and other Hindu festivals.

 Cremation controversy

 Deceased Hindu were buried using Catholic burial rites after the British left in 1964, rather than being cremated as required by their religion.
 Under British rule of Malta, cremation took place at the Lazaretto cemetery in Manoel Island.
 One Hindu leader in the United States, Rajan Zed, implored the Maltese government in 2019 to subsidize cremations abroad for Hindus in Malta.

 Status

 Hinduism, along with other Indian religions (like Buddhism, Sikhism and Jainism) and Judaism are not recognized in Malta and are treated as cults.
-In 2010, Hindu and Jewish groups urged Pope Benedict XVI to intervene to ensure that Malta treats all religions equally before the law, but the Pope did not intervene.
+In 2010, Hindu and Jewish groups urged Pope Benedict XVI to intervene to ensure that Malta treats all religions equally before the law.